For Kids and Families Visiting

 WQPT provides links to other websites for informational purposes only, and in some instances for the convenience of our users.
 WQPT is not responsible for the content in other sites, and links from the WQPT website to other sites are not intended, nor do they imply endorsement of them by WQPT.
 WQPT encourages users to carefully select the websites that they use.

-WQPT in conjunction with PBS Kids want to make a place where families can surf together, and where parents and caregivers are happy to have their children interact, learn and play.
+WQPT wants to make a place where families can surf the web together, and where parents and caregivers are happy to have their children interact, learn and play.